MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing.md

    Questo è il record TXT SPF più comune.
 Questo record funziona praticamente per tutti, indipendentemente dal fatto che il datacenter di Microsoft si trovi negli Stati Uniti, in Europa (Germania inclusa) o in un'altra area geografica.

-   Tuttavia, se è stato acquistato Office 365 Germania, parte di Microsoft Cloud Germania, è necessario utilizzare l'istruzione inclusa dalla riga 4 anziché dalla riga 2.
-Ad esempio, se l'utente è completamente ospitato in Office 365 Germania, che significa che non sono presenti server di posta elettronica locali, il record TXT SPF includerà le righe 1, 4 e 7 e si otterrà un risultato simile al seguente:
+   However, if you have purchased Office 365 Germany, part of Microsoft Cloud Germany, you should use the include statement from line 4 instead of line 2.
+For example, if you are fully-hosted in Office 365 Germany, that is, you have no on-premises mail servers, your SPF TXT record would include rows 1, 4, and 7 and would look like this:

    `v=spf1 include:spf.protection.outlook.de -all`